- Calendar & Events

 Children are invited and encouraged to participate in numerous mission projects throughout the year.
 Some of these opportunities include Great Day of Service, Sprouts, Vacation Bible School, collection of school supplies, the church-wide canned food drive and the Holiday Hope-la.
 Children helping children.
 Children helping others.
 That’s what it’s all about!

 The Children’s Library is located on the second floor of the Education Building.
 This library is designed especially for children.
 It is a place where they may sit and read or check out books based on the Bible and Christian values.
-The Children’s Library is open every time the church doors are open.

 Where Is The Children’s Library?